 Turkey is Europe’s 5th and the World’s 11th largest economy (PPP adjusted, current $, 2020).
 As of 2021, Turkey’s GDP stands at 803 billion (current $).

-Turkish economy has more than tripled over the past 18 years and is capable of more growth in future with its strong macroeconomic fundamentals that are built upon fiscal discipline that keeps EU defined government debt stock to GDP ratio under Maastricht criteria (40% as of 1Q21 vs. 60% of GDP).
+Turkish economy has more than tripled over the past 19 years and is capable of more growth in future with its strong macroeconomic fundamentals that are built upon fiscal discipline that keeps EU defined government debt stock to GDP ratio under Maastricht criteria (38% as of 3Q21 vs. 60% of GDP).
 Also, Turkey succeeded lower budget deficit to GDP ratio thanks to sustained fiscal discipline throughout years (as of 3Q21: -1.5% vs. EU: -3.7%)

 Turkey has favorable demographics with its young and skilled workforce, when Turkey’s population is compared to EU countries Turkey has the youngest population, half of the population is under age 32 and the number of young adults who have attained a tertiary education has more than tripled in the last 19 years.
 Currently, more than 8 million students are enrolled in higher education and over 900,000 students graduated from university annually.